dxjoshi/java_interview_prep/resources/java/notes.md

         }
         StaticNestedClass staticNestedObject = new StaticNestedClass();

+* **Lambda expressions:**
+1. Lambda expressions enable you to encapsulate a single unit of behavior that you want to pass as a method argument to other code(code as data).
+2. You can consider lambda expressions as anonymous methods—methods without a name.
+3. **Target Typing** To determine the type of a lambda expression, the Java compiler uses the target type of the context or situation in which the lambda expression was found.
+The data type that these methods expect is called the **target type**.

+        void invoke(Runnable r) {       // compiler expects Runnable target type r.run();
+        }

+        <T> T invoke(Callable<T> c) {       // compiler expects Callable target type
+            return c.call();
+        }

+* **Method reference:**
+There are four kinds of method references:
+1. Reference to a static method(ContainingClass::staticMethodName).
+Ex.
+Person::compareByAge, MethodReferencesExamples::appendStrings
+2. Reference to an instance method of a particular object(containingObject::instanceMethodName).
+Ex. myComparisonProvider::compareByName, myApp::appendStrings2
+3. Reference to an instance method of an arbitrary object of a particular type(ContainingType::methodName).
+Ex.
+String::compareToIgnoreCase, String::concat
+4. Reference to a constructor(ClassName::new).
+Ex.
+HashSet::new

+* **Enum Types**
+A special data type that enables for a variable to be a set of predefined constants.
+All enums implicitly extend **java.lang.Enum** and thus can't extend any other class.
+Java requires that the constants be defined first, prior to fields or methods, if any.
+Also, when there are fields and methods, the list of enum constants must end with a semicolon.
+The compiler automatically adds some special methods(values()) when it creates an enum.
+The constructor for an enum type must be package-private or private access.
+It automatically creates the constants that are defined at the beginning of the enum body.
+You cannot invoke an enum constructor yourself.

+        public enum Day {
+            SUNDAY("Weekend", 0),
+            MONDAY("Weekday", 1),
+            TUESDAY("Weekday", 2),
+            WEDNESDAY("Weekday", 3),
+            THURSDAY("Weekday", 4),
+            FRIDAY("Weekend", 5),
+            SATURDAY("Weekend", 6);

+            Integer dayOfWeek;
+            String alias;

+            Day(String alias, Integer dayOfWeek) {
+                this.alias = alias;
+                this.dayOfWeek = dayOfWeek;
+            }

+            @Override
+            public String toString() {
+                final StringBuilder sb = new StringBuilder("Day{");
+                sb.append("dayOfWeek=").append(dayOfWeek);
+                sb.append(", alias='").append(alias).append('\'');
+                sb.append('}');
+                return sb.toString();
+            }
+        }

 * **Shadowing:**
 If a declaration of a type(member variable or a parameter name) in a particular scope(inner class or a method definition) has the same name as another declaration in the enclosing scope, then the declaration shadows the declaration of the enclosing scope.